JvanKatwijk/qt-dab/README.md

 -----------------------------------------------------------------

 - :information_source:  In the qt-dab sourcetree, the sources for 6.X are in the subdirectory `qt-dab-6.X` and for qt-dab-6.5 in the subdirectory `qt-dab-6`
-The subdirectories contain a ".pro" file with configuration informtion for use with "qmake", and a *CMakeLists.txt* file with configuration information for use with cmake.
+The subdirectories contain a `.pro' file with configuration informtion for use with `qmake;, and a `CMakeLists.txt' file with configuration information for use with `cmake'.

 - :information_source: Qt-DAB uses - as the name suggests - the Qt framework,
 for the time being still the version 5, it uses further the Qwt (version 6.2) library and the gcc compiler suite.